9 & 10 John 1, chapter 2

 Parliamentary Voting System

-- Forty-eight (48) hours before the designated day of a general election, electors will be given access to a digital ballot where all candidates within the elector’s specific riding will be displayed and the elector will have the discretion of which candidates to rank, which not to rank (if any) and the order in which each candidate is ranked.
+1. On the day of a designated general election, electors will be given access to a digital ballot which will be open from Midnight on the designated day of the general election for Twenty-Four (24) hours where all the candidates within the elector’s specific riding will be displayed.
+The elector will have the discretion of which candidates to rank, which not to rank (if any) and the order in which each candidate is ranked.
+As a part of universal early-voting, electors will be given access to the ballot for an additional Twenty-Four (24) hours previous to the official opening of the ballot on the designated day of the general election.

 Dissolution of Parliament

-- Unless dissolved earlier in accordance with Section 4.9 of the Parliamentary Reform Act, 2024, a Parliament shall automatically be dissolved on the fourteenth day following the first anniversary of its first meeting.
+1. Unless dissolved earlier in accordance with Section 16 of the Parliamentary Reform Act, 2024, a Parliament shall automatically be dissolved on the fourteenth working day following the first anniversary of its first meeting.
+The designated day of the general election occurs no earlier than Seven (7) working days following the dissolution of Parliament and no later than Twenty-One (21) working days following the dissolution of Parliament.

 Ridings